scrapy/scrapy/docs/topics/feed-exports.rst

 -   Required external libraries: none

-Note that for the local filesystem storage (only) you can omit the scheme if you specify an absolute path like ``/tmp/export.csv``.
-This only works on Unix systems though.
+Note that for the local filesystem storage (only) you can omit the scheme if you specify an absolute path like ``/tmp/export.csv`` (Unix systems only).
+Alternatively you can also use a :class:`pathlib.Path` object.

 .. _topics-feed-storage-ftp: